 Spring semester (begins in early January): OCTOBER 1

 IMPORTANT!
-This is the only application the exchange applicant is required to submit to UK.
-Do not submit any other applications to UK Admissions or UK Graduate School.
+This is the only application an undergraduate exchange applicant is required to submit to UK.
+Do not submit any other applications to UK.

 Once officially admitted to the University of Kentucky, each student will receive email notification and a welcome information packet (mailed to the International Office/Study Abroad Office at the student’s home institution) with important US immigration documentation.
 Admitted students will find information on steps to be completed AFTER they have been officially admitted and before arrival at UK here.